 Florida

 Florida legislators have eliminated many subsidy programs in response to advocacy by community groups as well as negative subsidy audits.
 Nevertheless, corporations can still extract large deals from the state residents.
-In 2021, for example, Walt Disney got $570 million in tax breaks for simply moving office jobs from California.
+In 2021, for example, Walt Disney was approved for $570 million in tax breaks for simply moving office jobs from California; eventually the deal was canceled over a dispute between the company and the governor.
 Some state programs also require cities or counties to provide a local match.
 Those local additions usually come in a form of tax exemptions or diversions.

 Notably, state law prohibits the abatement of school taxes, which Good Jobs First considers a best practice when it comes to economic development.

-The DEO hosts on its website an “Incentive Portal” with recipients, subsidy payments, and outcomes data.
+The state Commerce Department hosts an “Incentive Portal” on its website with recipients, subsidy payments, and outcomes data.
 However, despite its status as the “Sunshine State,” Florida has critical shortcomings in its transparency practices – deals executed by economic development agencies are exempt from the state’s public records law for two years and, before deals are executed, businesses seeking subsidies are granted confidential status on the grounds that it is “proprietary business information.”
-Most local subsidies lack transparency as well (Sarasota County is an exception).
+Most local subsidies lack transparency as well, though Sarasota County is an exception.

-State subsidy costs, along with other data, are available in the EFL/DEO annual incentive reports posted to those agency websites.
+State subsidy costs, along with other data, are available in the Commerce Department’s annual incentive reports.
 The Office of Economic and Demographic Research publishes annual “Local Government Economic Development Incentives Reports” with local subsidy costs but without company names.

 The state reports on more than a dozen programs under the GASB 77 rule but only some localities report abatements under the rule.